openstack/designate-specs/specs/liberty/deleted-domains-purging.rst

 Problem description
 ===================

-Once deleted, domains are not removed immediatly from the database, mostly for billing reasons.
+Once deleted, domains are not removed immediately from the database, mostly for billing reasons.
 They are flagged as deleted in the "deleted" database column and the "deleted_at" column is populated with a timestamp.